 Ready to run

-A process is ready to run when the tool has all required parameter filled in.
+A process is ready to run when the tool has all required parameters filled in.
 All model elements in the process have color.

-The process is in a running state if the model tools show red color.
+The process is in a running state if the model tools are red.

 Has been run